thumbprint

 Accreditation Statement

 The American Society of Cataract and Refractive Surgery is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
-ASCRS takes responsibility for the content, quality and scientific integrity of the CME activity.

 Designation Statement